eslint/rfcs/designs/2026-official-yaml-language-plugin/README.md

 2. **Parser choice:** Which YAML parser best balances maintainability, comment support, location accuracy, and license compatibility?
 (See parser comparison table above.)
 3. **Initial rule set:** Are the proposed rules the right starting point?
 Should any be added or removed for v1?
 4. **Collaboration model:** Should the team formally invite @ota-meshi or other community maintainers as collaborators on the new repo?
 5. **Anchor / alias handling:** How deeply should v1 resolve anchors and aliases in the AST?
 Full resolution enables more rules but adds complexity.
+One approach is a `sourceCode.resolveAnchor(aliasNode)` method that keeps resolution opt-in for rule authors without complicating the AST.

 ## Help Needed